OpenEvalProject/evals/manuscripts/elife-58971/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/58971/elife-58971-fig4-v1.jpg)

 **Figure 4.:** Recommendations are from three major UK original research reports: ECU and HEA, 2008; Berry and Loke, 2011; Amos and Doku, 2019.
 Reports were selected based on the depth and breadth of the data, the number of participating higher education institutions (HEIs) and representation across the past decade.
 The recommendations from each report were then assigned to seven different categories based on the language used to describe them.
 For example, characteristics of ‘HEI culture’, ‘student experience’ and 'racism' were grouped together, and ‘change curriculum’ encompasses recommendations with terms such as diversify, decolonise, internationalise, and make more inclusive.
-N = 197 recommendations; 168 participating HEIs total: 99 HEIs partnered with the UK National Union of Students and Universities UK; and 69 HEIs worked with the Equality Challenge Unit and the Higher Education Academy (now AdvanceHE).Figure 4—source data 1.
+N = 197 recommendations; 168 participating HEIs total: 99 HEIs partnered with the UK National Union of Students and Universities UK; and 69 HEIs worked with the Equality Challenge Unit and the Higher Education Academy (now AdvanceHE).

 A scrutiny of the literature suggests that various factors are reducing the speed at which the award gap is closing: lack of staff time coupled to insufficient funding and resources to implement existing recommendations (see Policy 1); limited scientific approaches and diverse types of evidence on the underlying causes (Policy 2); limited funding for fundamental scientific studies and for applied scientific approaches on what works (Policies 3 and 4).
 That the gap is only disappearing very slowly also propels the need for alternative, parallel action to reduce impact on academic (and other) career progression, by removing (in the case of academic careers) barriers to accessing PhD and postdoc positions (Policy 5).
 Overall, combining these five strategies may help eliminate the award and progression gap between white and BAME students.

-## Policy 1.
+### Policy 1.
 Create time and fund resources to develop, implement and monitor impact of recommendations

 Many universities, including UCL, have put considerable effort into identifying what resources are needed to close the award gap, with nearly 200 recommendations in three reports alone (Figure 4; Box 1).
 But therein lay two fundamental issues: they are all hugely time-intensive to develop and implement, both for academic and other university staff, and cost-heavy for universities.
 Academics already work excessive hours just to get their ‘regular’ job done (Richardson, 2019; UCU, 2016), yet seem directly responsible for delivering many of the recommendations.
 The UK does not appear in the world’s top 100 for staff-student ratios (THE, 2020) and the best UK ones are misleading, as they do not measure proportion of time spent on teaching or with students.
 Even if it is still ‘too early to tell’, the same work-load issues and ownership of who develops and delivers the actions apply.
 The complex mix of recommendations distils to a simpler accelerated answer: increase staff ratios and remove other speed barriers.

-## (1a) Increase the number of academics per student and monitor the new ratio to keep pace with the rise in student numbers
+#### (1a) Increase the number of academics per student and monitor the new ratio to keep pace with the rise in student numbers

 This would enable identification of sufficient academic staff that can be specifically tasked with a remit to work on the award gap so more time can be devoted to implementing initiatives aimed at decreasing the award gap.
 These additional academics should work with module or programme organisers, or both, to develop and implement existing recommendations (Figure 4) or design new education frameworks incorporating new evidence, such as the findings of this study, that are best suited for each subject.

-## (1b) Increase the number of staff to extract and analyse data and place more of them locally within departments to work on the gap
+#### (1b) Increase the number of staff to extract and analyse data and place more of them locally within departments to work on the gap

 This is essential to cope with the time-heavy (but critical) activity of monitoring and measuring impact of local actions.
 Currently individuals and departments working on the undergraduate award gap must typically rely on a single, central student record team, or similar, to extract student results.
 Such teams are often small and understandably must instead prioritise their own important tasks, which include complying with statutory regulations and maintaining the student record for the entire university.
 Furthermore, departmental teaching teams typically do not have dedicated analysts.

-## (1c) Release ethnicity of students in selected, pre-approved undergraduate class lists
+#### (1c) Release ethnicity of students in selected, pre-approved undergraduate class lists

 Another speed barrier is that in some higher education institutes – but not all – there is no mechanism for course-organisers (and entire departments) to access ethnicity (or gender) for their undergraduate class lists whilst they are live.
 Instead, organisers must wait to receive ethnicity data matched to student results retrospectively, which may well not be until the next academic year, delaying results of impact of any actions (see Policy 1b).
 Students in the UK give permission for their special category data (such as ethnicity) to be used for the legal purpose of monitoring equality of opportunity or treatment.
 This suggests that collecting this data in real-time will not breach UK data protection and recording of processing regulations.

-## (1d) Increase funding and resources to implement existing recommendations
+#### (1d) Increase funding and resources to implement existing recommendations

 Investment is required to enable the increase in staff time or number, or both, and to provide resources to implement the many recommendations (Figure 4); there are >5 types of training alone suggested for example (Box 1).
 Some universities (including University of the Arts London (UAL) and University of Brighton) have responded by releasing university access and other funds to hire new, permanent staff to work on the award gap, whilst others (including UCL) are enabling temporary ‘buy-out’ of existing staff time to develop and implement initiatives.
 This is welcome news; however, the total amounts to a handful of full-time equivalent posts, whereas at a single large university alone there are >4,400 courses (modules) within >440 separate undergraduate degrees (estimate based on the UCL record) and scaling that up to >50,000 undergraduate degrees across the UK (http://www.ucas.com) approaches half a million courses.

 The UK government who have tasked universities with removing the difference in degree scores could fund substantially more academic positions specifically for this role, so there is one or more in each department.
 These positions could be made permanent which would substantially increase the £8 per BAME student provided for training and other resources to reduce the gap (see Policy 3).
 A proposed stakeholder alliance could also make a significant investment (Policy 4).

-## Policy 2.
+### Policy 2.
 Increase scientific evidence on causes of the unexplained award gap and the diversity of approaches

 At first glance it may appear there is plenty of evidence on causes of the award gap, which in turn informs the many suggested actions (Figure 4).
 However, on closer inspection there seem two large gaps in the evidence base.
 Closing these have the potential to uncover previously unrecognised solutions and to inform which ones work best.